 Nîmes is the home of a number of notable Roman monuments, including the Maison Carreé and the Nîmes Arena.
-It became a Roman Colony sometime around 28 BC, and was known as the Colony of Nemausus.
+It became a Roman Colony sometime around 28 BC and was known as the Colony of Nemausus.
 Caesar Augustus gave Nemausus ramparts of six kilometers that surrounded the city reinforced by fourteen towers.
-You will be seeing one of the the towers and one of the remaining gates.
+You will be seeing one of the towers and one of the remaining gates.

 Just arrived and off to the park, and catch a few of the sights before the day is done.

 Tour Magna – The Tower on the hill that showed Rome’s dominance in the world.

 The splendid view from the top of the tower.
 There are many more stairs than you would imagine, especially after the climb from the park below.

 A little entertainment before the twilight fashion show.

 Maison Carreé – Beautifully preserved and look at those beautiful Corinthian columns!

 Here’s a closer look at those capitals on the columns.

 Arènes – This is where gladiators fought 2,000 years ago.